Sairamvinay/Chest-X-ray-DL/README.md

 ### single_image_models scripts
 > scripts that used for single image input models
 1. `AP_X_ray_images_baseline_dataprocessing_v2.ipynb` and `PA_X_ray_images_baseline_dataprocessing_v2.ipynb`
-    1. For single image preprocessing, we added dataframes for AP or PA, and then we linked images from google drive and then save them to `added_paths_ap.csv` and `added_paths_pa.csv`.
+    1. For single image preprocessing, we added dataframes for AP or PA (from `df_pa.csv` and `df_ap.csv`), and then we linked images from google drive and then save them to `added_paths_ap.csv` and `added_paths_pa.csv`.
 We have split that datasets into three one with train, val, and test
 We have then resized the images and saved as pickle files
 1. `Single_Xray_AP_results.ipynb` and `Single_Xray_PA_results.ipynb`
     1. storing and analyzing results for single AP and PA X-ray images